Read Licence Rules

 The product list will be publically shown separately from the licensee or individuals details to protect any sensitive information.

-- Buy NZ shall conduct an annual compliance audit of a sample of licensees selected at random from the licensee register.
+- Buy NZ shall conduct an annual compliance audit of a sample of licensees selected at random from the licensee register and may from time to time conduct such other audits as it sees fit to ensure compliance with these rules.

 Request for evidence from applicants and licensees